jstarman/aks-bootstrap/README.md

 ## DEV

 Dev is a less secure cheaper version of Prod.
 Applying `main.tf` will add you as cluster admin for full `kubectl` access.
-Resources are created in the defalt namespace.
+Resources are created in the default namespace.

 - `az aks get-credentials --resource-group dev-aks-platform-rg --name PlatformAks`
 - `kubectl get nodes`